xiix0/scam/README.md

-You will always get the greatest recognition for the job you least like.
+You have a strong appeal for members of the opposite sex.